Home / Blog / Save Tab Groups

 2. Click "Save Snapshot" to capture all current tab groups.

-3. Your groups are now stored safely, outside Chrome's session data.
+3. Your groups are stored outside Chrome's session data.

 4. To restore, open the extension, find your snapshot, and click "Restore."

 The point is independence.
-If Chrome sync is confusing, a group is deleted by mistake, or you need a file outside Chrome, snapshots give you another recovery path.
-You can also keep multiple snapshots as a version history.
-See our guide on fixing Chrome's high memory usage if tab-heavy projects are also slowing down your machine.
+If a group is deleted by mistake, or you need a file outside Chrome, snapshots give you another recovery path.
+Keeping a few snapshots also gives you a simple version history.

 Screenshot of the TabGroup Vault popup window displaying saved snapshots with restore buttons